Getting Started with Beach

 };

 Notice what the orchestrator does not do.
-It does not parse HTTP requests; it does not format responses for the wire; it does not own the SSE connection; it does not write to the missive store.
+It does not parse HTTP requests; it does not format responses for the wire; it does not own the SSE connection; it does not write to the missive store; it does not see channel identity.
 All of that is the responsibility of the canonical pipeline.
-The orchestrator's job is the part that no framework could write on its behalf: take a turn, run the LLM against the right prompt and tools, and route the result onward.
+The orchestrator's job is the part that no framework could write on its behalf: take a turn, run the LLM against the right prompt and tools, and return the result.

 Step 3 — Register the canonical pipeline